younghoonJ/younghoonJ.github.io/profile.md

-Younghoon is an senior engineer at Mobilint.
+Younghoon is a principal research engineer at Mobilint.
 He aims to solve real-world problems using advanced mathematics and scientific computing.

 Younghoon has a variety of backgrounds including mechanical engineering(BE), mathematics(Ph.D.), and software development, which allows him to understand the grand scheme of the underlying problem like a mechanical engineer, analyze the principal details like a mathematician, and write code like a software engineer.